Jay Hill (American football)

-Jay Leroy Hill (born March 16, 1975) is an American college football coach.
-He is the defensive coordinator and associate head coach at Brigham Young University (BYU) in Provo, Utah.
-Hill served as the head football coach at Weber State University in Ogden, Utah from 2014 to 2022, compiling a record of 68–39 in nine seasons.
-He left Weber State as the program's all-time winningest head coach.
-Hill was an assistant coach at the University of Utah in Salt Lake City under Urban Meyer and Kyle Whittingham from 2001 to 2013.
+Jay Leroy Hill (born March 16, 1975) is an American college football coach, currently the defensive coordinator at the University of Michigan.
+He was previously the defensive coordinator and associate head coach at Brigham Young University (BYU) from 2023 to 2025.
+Prior to BYU, Hill served as the head football coach at Weber State University from 2014 to 2022, leaving as the program's all-time winningest head coach.
+He played football as a cornerback at the University of Utah from 1998 to 1999, and was an assistant coach for Utah from 2001 to 2013.